I already have lots of legal work experience. Should I apply for a vacation scheme first, or just apply for the training contract now?

 I am studying a four year degree course, with a year abroad in my third year.
 When can I apply for a vacation scheme?
 When can I apply for a training contract?

 This will depend on the degree subject that you are studying.
 If you are studying a law degree, you are eligible to apply in your penultimate year for both a vacation scheme and a training contract.
 If you are studying a non-law degree, you can only apply for a place on one of our vacation schemes in your penultimate year.
 If you are studying abroad, you will need to ensure that you can attend the assessment days at our office in London.
 Due to the nature of our assessment days, we cannot interview candidates via Skype or telephone.
-If you are unable to attend the open day or assessment day, you may wish to delay your application until your final year.
+If you are unable to attend the assessment day, you may wish to delay your application until your final year.